Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 \subsection{Summary}

+The level of separations demonstrated in the {\sc RapidSim} simulations should be representative, but {\sc RapidSim} is not a full \lhcb detector simulation.
+Thus in data resolutions should not be expected to be as good as shown here.
+Mass, vertex, and other constraints on the $\X$ exotic meson and $D$ (and $B$, where applicable) meson decays may modify the level of separation.
+Also, real backgrounds are more complex than those presented here, and of course real $\XtoDDbP$ and $\XtoDDbG$ decays may not be perfectly described by the decay models used to generate decays for this study.

-Variables have been presented that have the ability to help distinguish between $\XtoDDbP$ and $\XtoDDbG$ decays, in experiments without sufficient calorimeter resolution to detect the light neutral particle (of course, information from the light neutral itself could only be helpful).
+Nevertheless, the variables presented here have strong potential to help distinguish between $\XtoDDbP$ and $\XtoDDbG$ decays, in experiments without sufficient calorimeter resolution to resolve the light neutral particle (of course, information from the light neutral itself could only be helpful).
 This step is crucial to performing quantum-correlated analyses with the resulting $\DDbSys$ systems.
 Separation of these decays should also be able to help considerably in other situations where separation is desired --- for example, the determination of $\XtoDDbP$ and $\XtoDDbG$ branching fractions.

-The level of separations demonstrated in the {\sc RapidSim} simulations should be representative, but of course the {\sc RapidSim} simulation is not a full \lhcb detector simulation.
-Thus in real data resolutions should not be expected to be as good as shown here.
-Mass, vertex, and other constraints on the $\X$ exotic meson and $D$ (and $B$, where applicable) meson decays may modify the amount of separation.
-Real backgrounds are also likely more complex than those presented here, and of course real $\XtoDDbP$ and $\XtoDDbG$ decays may not be perfectly described by the decay models used to generate decays for this study.

 \FloatBarrier